How to renew or release a dynamic IP address in Linux

 Internet Systems Consortium DHCP Client 4.2.2 Copyright 2004-2011 Internet Systems Consortium.
 All rights reserved.
 For info, please visit https://www.isc.org/software/dhcp/ Listening on LPF/wlan0/68:a3:c4:93:47:46 Sending on LPF/wlan0/68:a3:c4:93:47:46 Sending on Socket/fallback DHCPDISCOVER on wlan0 to 255.255.255.255 port 67 interval 4 DHCPREQUEST on wlan0 to 255.255.255.255 port 67 DHCPOFFER from 192.168.2.1 DHCPACK from 192.168.2.1 RTNETLINK answers: File exists bound to 192.168.2.4 -- renewal in 42516 seconds.

-This output tells us that dhclient requested an address from the DHCP server (DHCPREQUEST).
-It sent this request from our wireless internet interface (wlan0).
+The above output tells us that dhclient requested an address from the DHCP server (DHCPREQUEST).
+It sent this request from our wireless Internet interface (wlan0).
 The DHCP server responded with a simple acknowledgement of our request (DHCPACK).
-In this case, that's just about all that happened, because we already had an IP address assigned to us, so the DHCP server didn't really have anything to do.
+That's because we already had an IP address assigned to us, so the DHCP server didn't have anything to do.
 Note that the DHCP server also told us how long our dynamic IP address will last: 42516 seconds (about 12 hours from now, at which point it will be renewed automatically).